-5.1.1 Recommendation: Enact a hearsay exception that applies to non-testimonial evidence in cases involving commercial sexual exploitation of children under 18 years of age.

-Policy Goal 5.2 State law provides child sex trafficking victims with alternatives to live, in-court testimony regardless of the prosecuted offense.
+- 5.1.1 Recommendation: Enact a hearsay exception that applies to non-testimonial evidence in cases involving commercial sexual exploitation of children under 18 years of age.
+(See Issue Brief 5.1.) - Policy Goal 5.2 State law provides child sex trafficking victims with alternatives to live, in-court testimony regardless of the prosecuted offense. - PARTIALLY MET

-Virginia law allows child sex trafficking victims who are under 17 years of age to testify by an alternative method.
+Virginia law allows child sex trafficking victims who were under 15 years of age at the time of the offense and who are under 17 years of age at the time of the trial to testify by an alternative method.
 Specifically, Va.
 Code Ann. § 18.2-67.9(A)-(D) (Testimony by child victims and witnesses using two-way closed-circuit television) states,